microsoft/Dynamics365Commerce.InStore/src/StoreCommerceSamples/PosExtensionSamples/Pos/Extend/Triggers/readme.md

  - A NonCancelable trigger has been implemented to adjust the Unit of Measure for a product when it is added to the cart.
  - A DataModification trigger has been implemented to filter out the list of allowable payment types, simulating a credit card only POS terminal.
  - Another Cancelable trigger has been implemented to demonstrate how users can return errors during trigger execution that break the normal action flow.
+ - A trigger has been implemented sound play product was added to demonstrate how to use resource files in extension.

 ![Demo](./Demo.gif)